GMCC-CPE/DormMarket/README.md

 6. Run the Project

-type in terminal: dotnet run -> click https://localhost link or type in terminal: dotnet watch
+type in terminal: dotnet run -> click https://localhost link in the terminal or type in terminal: dotnet watch

 7. Shutdown the system
 Press ctrl + C in terminal